Promptwatch Logo

 ChatGPT Citation Drop After GPT-5.3

-Around the GPT-5.3 rollout on March 4, 2026, the average number of sources cited per ChatGPT response dropped noticeably — across all models including GPT-5.3, GPT-5.4, and GPT-5-Mini.
+Around the GPT-5.3 rollout on March 4, 2026, the average number of sources cited per ChatGPT response dropped noticeably across all models, including GPT-5.3, GPT-5.4, and GPT-5-Mini.
 This isn't limited to one model version; ChatGPT's search behavior changed as a whole.
 We're tracking this trend daily.

-Average Citations Per ChatGPT Response
+OpenAI Average Citations Per ChatGPT Response

 This data only includes ChatGPT messages where web search was triggered.
 Responses without web search are not counted.